deadronos/TransportWeb/memory/activeContext.md

 ## Recent Changes

+**2025-10-22 (Rail/Road Connection Heuristics)**: Made construction tools default to sensible links

+- Limited automatic junction fan-out to the two best neighbors so freshly placed rails and roads extend straight instead of sprouting every diagonal.
+- Reused Shift as a "fan-out" modifier so intersections are still one-click when desired, while the preview now mirrors the eventual links.
+- Persisted the last placement context to keep dragging along a corridor intuitive across multiple clicks.

 **2025-10-21 (Construction Tool Previews)**: Extended building UX with live previews

 - Added neighbor-aware rail/road ghost segments that mirror the connections created on placement, giving early feedback on diagonals and junctions.